outbe/outbe-l2-contracts/docs/adrs/0002-consumption-unit.md

 # Context

-A Consumption Unit (CU) is an immutable, content-addressed entry representing a normalized unit of user consumption on L2.
-Each CU is identified by a unique 32-byte hash (cuHash) and contains settlement information, the worldwide day, and a list of linked consumption record (CR) hashes providing provenance and breakdown.
+A Consumption Unit (CU) is an immutable, content-addressed entry representing the aggregated value of a user's Acts of Consumption for a Worldwide Day and Bank Account on L2, per the Reflection of Acts of Consumption (June 2025).
+Each CU is identified off-chain by a Blake3-based preimage and is submitted on-chain by its 32-byte hash (cuHash).
+CUs carry settlement information, worldwide day, and link to the underlying Consumption Record (CR) hashes (and, when applicable, Consumption Record Amendment hashes) providing provenance and breakdown.

+Operational context from the reflection:
+- CRA ingests eligible transactions twice per Worldwide Day and creates CRs, then aggregates them into CUs per Account and Worldwide Day.
+- Deduplication is enforced network-wide by checking that the same CR hash cannot be used in more than one CU.
+- Refunds are modeled as negative CRs and can be reflected in subsequent CUs.

 Creation is permissioned to active Consumption Reflection Agents (CRAs) via the CRA Registry.

 This document describes the on-chain logic and data requirements for the L2 Consumption Unit registry implemented by the upgradeable smart contract ConsumptionUnitUpgradeable.